SiskonEmilia/UglyGridWorld/Section 2/Part2/Short Answer.md

 1. When will the value of steps be zero?

-    At the time it is blocked by something or its steps reaches the `sideLength`.
+    **Answer:** At the time it is blocked by something or its steps reaches the `sideLength`.
 Also, when it is constructed, the value of steps is also zero.

     ```java
     // @file: projects/boxBug/BoxBug.java